Frndly TV and Philo are two of the cheapest live TV streaming services available right now, but are either of them worth your money?

 Frndly TV vs. Philo Streaming Comparison Review

-Frndly TV and Philo are targeting people who want to stream TV for a very low price.
+Frndly TV and Philo are targeting people who want to stream live TV for a very low price.
 Their streaming TV bundles cut out local channels, cable news and live sports to keep costs down.
-Instead, their specialty is packaging skinny bundles of entertainment networks.
+Instead, they package skinny bundles of entertainment networks.

 I’ve tested all of the major live TV streaming services over the past few years, including Frndly TV and Philo.
 In this article, I’ll review the pricing, channel lineups, features and user experience to help you decide if either service is right for you.
 Let’s get started!